sumitrathawani1810/end-to-end-testing-with-jest/README.md

 # end-to-end-testing-with-jest
-Learning integration, unit and and-to-end test using Jest library
+Learning integration, unit and end-to-end test using Jest library